 What is Bonsai?

-A bonsai is a healthy tree kept miniature by pruning to provide a living canvas for you to create an ideal scenery.
-The picture will evolve over time to become your family heirloom and can also be a thoughtful gift to remind people of your legacy.
+Bonsai is a healthy tree kept miniature through pruning, providing a living canvas for you to create your ideal scenery.
+The picture evolves over time, becoming a family heirloom and a thoughtful gift to remind others of your legacy.

 Origin & History of Bonsai

-An excellent bonsai history can be found at Wikipedia.
+An excellent overview of bonsai history can be found on Wikipedia.

-Some believe potted plants began much earlier in India where herbal doctors carried a fresh supply of potted herbs.
+Some believe potted plants originated much earlier in India, where herbal doctors carried fresh supplies of potted herbs.

-Others believe bonsai has its origin in Taoism, a Chinese philosophical and religious tradition believing fairies could petrify and miniaturize living objects.
-Today many Taoist temples, such as the one in Kowloon, have bonsai displays.
+Others trace bonsai’s origins to Taoism, a Chinese philosophical and religious tradition that believed fairies could petrify and miniaturize living objects.
+Today, many Taoist temples, such as the one in Kowloon, display bonsai trees.

 Bonsai is a living art form that connects us to nature, history, and culture.
 From its ancient origins in China and Japan to its global recognition today, bonsai carries a rich legacy that continues to inspire creativity and mindfulness.